davidmreed/davidmreed.github.io/_drafts/circleci-sfdx-multiple-org-shapes.md

           - build-developer
           - static-analysis

-Here, we define a three-job workflow - one each for the two org definitions against which we want to test, and a third job for our PMD static analysis (see [PMD post FIXME]()).
+Here, we define a three-job workflow - one each for the two org definitions against which we want to test, and a third job for our PMD static analysis (see [Integrating Static Analysis with PMD in the Salesforce Development Lifecycle]({{ site.baseurl }}{% post_url 2018-02-08-static-analysis-pmd-salesforce. %})).
 When we push to Git, CircleCI will initiate these three jobs in parallel.
 Each will succeed or fail individually, and you'll get status indicators in GitHub for each job.

 FIXME: screenshot

 The workflow as a whole shows success or failure aggregated from its component jobs, and you can rerun the entire workflow or individual failed jobs as needed.

+So there we have it: our code, tested instantly and efficiently against as many different Salesforce orgs as we need.